13 Weird Ways to Help Fight Your Depression Without Medication

 Be sure to check out my meditation YouTube channel, Peaceful Awakening Meditations!

-We briefly mentioned crystals in the above section, but let’s dive a bit deeper.
+We briefly mentioned crystals in the chakra section, but let’s dive a bit deeper.

 Not only are crystals and stones incredibly beautiful, but they can also be powerfully healing.

-For more, check out 10 Healing Crystals for Soothing Depression Symptoms.
+For more depression crystals, check out 17 Healing Crystals for Soothing Depression Symptoms.

 How to Use Crystals: